1. What is the role of the Single Resolution Board (SRB)?

 For more information, please read the SRB’s Introduction to Resolution Planning.

-Under bail-in, losses are imposed on owners and creditors of a failing bank, rather than on taxpayers under a public bail-out.
-The bail-in tool achieves loss absorption either by converting the liability into a common equity instrument, such as a share, or by writing down or writing off the principal amount of the liability (both are a form of bail-in).
+Under bail-in, losses are imposed on owners and creditors of a failing bank.
+The bail-in tool achieves loss absorption either by converting the liability into common equity instrument, such as a share, or by writing down the principal amount of the liability.

-Bail-in is a key resolution tool in the European resolution framework.
+Bail-in is a key resolution tool in the EU bank resolution framework.
 It enables debt owed by a bank to creditors to be written-down or converted to equity.

 By taking into account how shareholders and creditors would incur losses if a bank were subject to normal insolvency proceedings, bail-in reduces the value and amount of liabilities of a failed bank.
-It thereby avoids taxpayers having to provide funds to cover losses and recapitalise the bank, while allowing the critical functions of the bank to continue uninterrupted.
+It thereby avoids taxpayers having to provide funds to cover losses and recapitalise the bank.

 The bail-in tool can be used to: